henryseg/non-euclidean_VR/doc/tutorials/material.md

   The property should be true, if the normal to the shape is needed to compute its color with this material.

-  In this case, the {@link Renderer} will make sure that the normal is computed, before calling the color function of the material
+  In this case, the {@link AbstractRenderer} will make sure that the normal is computed, before calling the color function of the material

 - [usesUVMap]{@link Material#usesUVMap} : boolean (getter)

   The property should be true, if the UV coordinates of the shape are needed to compute its color with this material.

-  In this case, the {@link Renderer} will make sure that the UV coordinates are computed, before calling the color function of the material.
+  In this case, the {@link AbstractRenderer} will make sure that the UV coordinates are computed, before calling the color function of the material.
   In addition, the {@link Solid} constructor throw an error if the shape on which the material is applied does not implement UV coordinates.